Securing Admin Access in Laravel Filament: A Real-World Migration Guide

 }

 But that wasn’t enough.
-We also had to ensure our User model implemented the FilamentUser interface.
+I also had to ensure my User model implemented the FilamentUser interface.
 Without it, Filament wouldn’t recognize the method at all.
-So we added the import and interface:
+So I added the import and interface:

 use Filament\Models\Contracts\FilamentUser;